Onboarding Remote Workers: Why Providing a Workstation Is a Must

 1. Email the contract and any other legal documents

-Since this position is remote, you will have to email the contract and any other legal/tax document (like a W-9 form in the United States) to your new remote hire.
+Since this position is remote, you will have to email the contract and any other legal/tax document (like filling up W-9 form in the United States) to your new remote hire.

 You can do this easily in 2021.
 There are products like Docusign, Justworks, or Deel that make it easy for sending over electronic documents and receiving electronic signatures.

 2. Create a company handbook send over permissions

 With a new remote employee, there will always be a learning curve for familiarizing themselves with the company.
 Getting them this information sooner rather than later will have them as prepared as possible on their first day of work.

 One way to do this is by creating a company handbook or employee handbook through your google drive or a product like Notion or Basecamp.
 This will be the source of truth for any questions a new employee might have or a place of reference for current employees.
 You can break it up into sections based on projects and departments and ensure all the important processes and procedures are there.